The equivariant Minkowski problem in Minkowski space: Introduction

-\begin{remark} \emph{ One could wonder why we consider only the case where $S$ is of hyperbolic type.
-By \cite{Bar05} if $M$ is a MGHCF space-time whose Cauchy surfaces are not of hyperbolic-type, then for any convex Cauchy surface $S$ in $M$ the Gauss map on the universal covering $G:\tilde S\to\H^d$ is never a proper map, as its image has dimension $k<d$ and the fibers are $n-k$ affine subspaces.
+\begin{remark} \emph{ By \cite{Bar05} if $M$ is a MGHCF space-time whose Cauchy surfaces are not of hyperbolic-type, then for any convex Cauchy surface $S$ in $M$ the Gauss map on the universal covering $\gauss:\tilde S\to\H^d$ is never a proper map, as its image has dimension $k<d$ and the fibers are $n-k$ affine subspaces.
 Notice that in this case the Gauss--Kronecker curvature of $S$ is zero, so the Minkowski problem is not meaningful in this case.} \end{remark}

 The results about the regular equivariant Minkowski problem allows to state the following theorem.

 \begin{theorem} Let $M$ be a flat MGHCF spacetime, let $f$ be a positive function on $\H^d/\Gamma$ of class $C^{k+1}$, $k\geq 2$.